akshaal/prometheus_node_exporter_r7800/README.md

 # Node exporter

-This fork contains tiny changes requires needed to run it on the stock firmware of Netgear R7800.
+This fork contains tiny changes needed to run it on the stock firmware of Netgear R7800.

 Use to compile for netgear: